Hassan Diab

-Hassan Diab (حَسَّان دِيَاب; born 1 June 1959) is a Lebanese academic, engineer and politician who served as the prime minister of Lebanon from 21 January 2020 to 10 September 2021.
+Hassan Diab (حَسَّان دِيَاب; born 1 June 1959) is a Lebanese academic, engineer and politician who served as the 26th prime minister of Lebanon from 21 January 2020 to 10 September 2021.
 He was appointed by President Michel Aoun in 2019 to succeed Saad Hariri as prime minister.
 He submitted his resignation on 10 August 2020 in wake of the 2020 Beirut explosion and served as caretaker prime minister until Najib Mikati formed a new government on 10 September 2021.
 Prior to his premiership, he served as the minister of education from June 2011 to February 2014 under President Michel Suleiman.

 Early life and education

 Diab was born in Beirut on 1 June 1959.
-He has a bachelor of science degree in communications engineering, which he received from Leeds Metropolitan University in 1981.
-Then he obtained a master's degree in systems engineering from the University of Surrey in 1982, and a PhD in computer engineering from the University of Bath in 1985.
+He has a bachelor of science degree in communications engineering (with Honors), which he received from Leeds Metropolitan University in 1981.
+Then he obtained a master's degree in systems engineering (with Distinction) from the University of Surrey in 1982, and a PhD in computer engineering from the University of Bath in 1985.

 Academic career

-Diab was a career academic, joining the American University of Beirut (AUB) as an electrical engineering professor in 1985.
-He has published over 150 articles and papers in scientific journals and scientific conferences.
-He called himself an advocate for educational reform in Lebanon and authored books on the topic.
+Diab was a career academic, joining the American University of Beirut (AUB) as a computer engineering professor in 1985.
+He has published over 160 articles and papers in scientific journals and scientific conferences.
+He was called an advocate for educational reform in Lebanon and authored books on the topic.
 He also served as vice president for regional external programs at the AUB from October 2006 to June 2011.

 On 13 June 2011, Diab was appointed minister of education and higher education as part of Najib Mikati's cabinet, replacing Hasan Mneimneh in the post.
 Diab's term ended on 15 February 2014, and Elias Abu Saab succeeded him in the post.